 |Cote d’ Ivoire||Montenegro||Uzbekistan|

 The following countries have been known to refuse U.S. extradition requests, despite having treaties: Bolivia, Ecuador, Iceland, Nicaragua, Switzerland, Venezuela and Zimbabwe.

 Escaping to a non-extradition-treaty country does not mean you are home free.
 It simply puts you at the mercy of your new hosts.
 You could become a pawn in a larger game and might be traded away for concessions.
 The political sands are always shifting, and tomorrow’s government may be more accommodating to the U.S.

 The CIA could also kidnap you and bring you back to the U.S. without your host government’s consent.
 Or you might fall within sight of an armed drone.
 No matter where you go, there is no shortage of ways the U.S. government can hurt you.

 While a drone strike is unlikely (for now), the U.S. government would almost certainly cancel your U.S. passport and seize your U.S. bank accounts.

 Even so, you can insulate yourself from these tactics by obtaining a second passport.

 Second passports are not just for the Edward Snowdens and Jason Bournes of the world.
 They are completely legal and prudent for anyone who wants freedom from the whims of any one particular government—especially a government that is desperate, bankrupt and totally out of control.
 Think of it as your “freedom insurance.”

 Be sure to get the crucial guide we just released, The Easiest Way to a Second Passport.

-Submit your email for your free report and as a bonus, you’ll also receive our popular read, International Man Communiqué.
+As a bonus, you’ll also receive our popular read, Doug Casey’s International Man Communiqué.